Eritrean book launch: collection of poems by the legendary Eritrean poet Reesom Haile!

-We are delighted to announce that Market FiftyFour and the Reesom Haile family are launching a collection of poems by the legendary Reesom Haile!
+We are delighted to announce that Market FiftyFour and the Reesom Haile family are publishing a collection of poems by Eritrean writer and poet, Reesom Haile.

 It will take place Friday, Feb 28, at the Den Teirling, Rue Maes 89, 1050 Ixelles.
 Starting 18:30, it will be an evening featuring readings of fiction & poetry in various languages, alongside spoken word performances, book launches and a panel on intimacy & love.
 Drinks will be served at the bar.
 In collaboration with Bib Sans Souci.